claymeers/Tricky-toe/README.md

 - [Try tucking everything away inside of a module or factory](https://www.theodinproject.com/lessons/node-path-javascript-factory-functions-and-the-module-pattern)
 - **Game logic** - check for 3-in-a-row and a tie.
+- **Refactoring code** - using factory functions and modular functions

 ## Author